hove-io/navitia/documentation/navitia.io/source/integration.rst

 Inner references
 ****************

-Some link section looks like
+Some link sections look like

 .. code-block:: json